-Learning the most common Google Search Console error report will help you identify issues as they are happening and swiftly modify them to ensure that you continue to get valuable insights about your website.
-Not fixing issues can lead to websites not appearing in SERPs, in the worst-case scenario, so understanding how to fix them is pertinent for all marketers.
+Learning the most common Search Console errors will help you identify issues as they are happening and swiftly modify them to ensure that you continue to get valuable insights about your website.
+Not fixing issues can lead to websites to not appear in search, in the worst-case scenario, so understanding how to fix these common search console errors is pertinent for all marketers.
+This blog will show you how to use Search Console to fix Google Search Console errors to perform better in the Google Search results.
+Read on to learn how to fix these common Search Console errors.

 Within Google Search Console, you will be able to use a tool known as the Index Coverage report which gives you a comprehensive list of all the pages on your website that Google has attempted to crawl and index.
-Not only that, it reflects on any issues for you to resolve promptly.
+Not only that, Google detects reflects on any issues for you to resolve promptly.

 google search console